niirex1/BELMA-project/README.md

 ### Large Language Models

-The framework utilizes transformer-based large language models, fine-tuned for bias and error mitigation, to provide reliable and automated vulnerability repair suggestions.
+The BELMA approach employs GPT-3, enhanced with adversarial training for bias and error reduction, to automatically generate precise repair strategies for vulnerabilities in smart contracts across various blockchain platforms.

 ## Evaluation